 Bacteria just disappeared with natural or artificial light.

-Mouth diseases transmission risk as any kind of contagion are reduced almost to zero when using the balls.
+Virus or mouth diseases transmission risk as any kind of contagion are reduced almost to zero when using the balls.

 GUNMA ball has been developped in Japan by a scientists and engineers team

 Manufactured according to European and Japanese safety regulations, this self cleaning ball GUNMA contains no phenol, no cadmium, no phtalats according to European Directives and also has no poisonous material as per the Japanese Food Safety Law (JFSL) and ST safety standards.
 The GUNMA ball is available in 2 sizes : 7cm and 15 cm.

-For nurseries, kindergartens but also at home, The first selfcleaning ball GUNMA is the toy which increases safety and limits the contagion risk among toddlers.
+What is photocatalysis?
 The application of photocatalysis was discovered in Japan by Professor Akira Fujishima at the University of Science in Tokyo in 1967 and of which he is the current president.

 It is naturally in Japan that the first industrial implementations using the process were developed in the 1990s.